 Marc Norman’s practice focuses on project finance and acquisitions in the energy, mining and infrastructure sectors, with a particular emphasis on emerging markets.
 Marc served two terms as a board member of the Middle East Solar Industry Association, a trade association promoting the development of solar power in the Middle East and North Africa region.

-- Shams Dubai - Solar Rooftop Projects.
-Representing a large international energy company on designing a model to develop a portfolio of grid-connected solar rooftop projects in the Emirate of Dubai pursuant to the Dubai Electricity and Water Authority's Shams Dubai smart initiative, a part of Dubai's Distributed Renewable Resources Generation programme.
+- Shams Dubai - DG Solar Project Portfolios.
+Representing several different developers on developing and financing a portfolio of distributed generation solar photovoltaic projects in the Emirate of Dubai pursuant to the Dubai Electricity and Water Authority's Shams Dubai smart initiative.

 - Dubai Solar IPP.
 Representing a regional developer on its bid to develop and finance a 100 MW solar power project in the Emirate of Dubai, United Arab Emirates.